FAQ

 In the history of show business human anomalies were called-- and called themselves-- "Freaks."
 Why?
 Because "freaks" make money.
 Ultimately, "the business we call show" is about making a living.
 You gave the public what they wanted, and they gave you money.
 The public wanted (and still wants) to see Freaks.
 Calling yourself a freak in the business absolutely assured you that you would absolutely make a living.
 Very often a very good living.

-Similarly, people of smaller than average stature called themselves "Midgets" in the business.
-Why?
+Similarly, people of smaller than average stature called themselves midgets in the business.
+The term was not considered offensive until the organization Little People of America (LPA) deemed it offensive some time in the late-1990s.
+Why was the term midget used at all, and not the then less offensive term little person or dwarf?
 Because the show-going public had been trained and accustomed to use this vernacular, and to call oneself something different was to risk not making the money.
-Today "little people" performers in the sideshow, new vaudeville, burlesque and freakshow business proudly call themselves midgets.
+Today many "little people" performers in the sideshow, new vaudeville, burlesque and contemporary freakshow business proudly call themselves midgets.
 They have reclaimed the dignity of the word in the same way "people of homosexual persuasion" have reclaimed the word "queer."

 Recently, "people with albinism" have decried the use of the world Albino to describe that condition.
 Again, in the historical world of yesterday about which we write, an Albino could make a good living in the business just by calling himself or herself an Albino.
 Words are thoughts put into action.
 The action these showman wanted was the action of a man putting his hand in his pocket to pull out money to buy a ticket to the show.
 That's how he made his living.